 Extranodal NK/T-cell lymphoma, nasal type, is an EBV+ lymphoma composed of small, medium, or large cells usually with an NK-cell, or more rarely a cytotoxic T-cell phenotype.
 The skin is the second most common site of involvement after the nasal cavity/nasopharynx.
 Patients generally present with multiple plaques/tumours preferentially located on the trunk and limbs.
-Ulceration is quite common.
+Ulceration is guite common.
 Systemic symptoms (fever, malaise, weight loss) may be present; a few cases may be accompanied by a haemophagocytic syndrome.

-The histological picture is characterised by a

-dense infiltrate involving the dermis and the subcutis, often with an evident epidermotropism.
+The histological picture is characterised by a dense infiltrate involving the dermis and the subcutis, often with an evident epidermotropism.
 Angiocentric and angiodestructive phenomena are almost always extensive and characteristically accompanied by prominent necrosis.
 NK/T-cell lymphoma shows a broad cytomorphological spectrum ranging from small to large lymphocytes, with most cases consisting of medium-sized cells.
 Tumour cells have irregular or oval nuclei, moderately dense chromatin, and pale cytoplasm.
 A heavy inflammatory infiltrate can be seen.

-Tumour cells are CD2+, CD56+, cytoplasmic CD3 ε^+ (surface CD3 is negative), strongly express cytotoxic molecules (TIA-1, granzyme B, perforin), and are EBV+ by in situ hybridization.
+Tumour cells are CD2+, $CD56^+$, cytoplasmic $CD3\epsilon^+$ (surface CD3 is negative), strongly express cytotoxic molecules (TIA-1, granzyme B, perforin), and are EBV+ by in situ hybridization.

-Primary cutaneous peripheral T-cell lymphoma
+Primary cutaneous peripheral T-cell lymphoma, unspecified

-The category peripheral T-cell lymphoma (PTL) represents a sort of wastebasket which encompasses all T-cell malignancies that do not fit into any of the defined subtypes of CTCL (less than 10% of all CTCLs).
-They are CD30- and most frequently show an aggressive clinical behaviour.
+The category peripheral T-cell lymphoma (PTL), unspecified, represents a sort of wastebasket which encompasses all T-cell malignancies that do not fit into any of the defined subtypes of CTCL (less than 10% of all CTCLs).